hypenosoncode/Prandtl-Lifting-Line-Theory/README.md

 yazarsanız kütüphaneler otomatik olarak inmeye başlayacaktır. İndikten sonra derleyiciyi yeniden başlatın. / If you type, the libraries will start downloading automatically.
 Restart the compiler after downloading.

-# FAYDASI OLMASI DİLEĞİMLE. İYİ ÇALIŞMALAR...
+# FAYDASI OLMASI DİLEĞİMLE. İYİ ÇALIŞMALAR... - I WISH IT USEFUL.
+I WISH YOU GOOD WORK...
 **İSMAİL SELÇUK ÇINAR / Electrical and Electronics & Aeronautical Engineer**

 📧 &nbsp;If you have any problems you can send me an email at cinarismailselcuk@gmail.com I will try to answer as soon as possible.